 Rio: I remember the kind of surprising attachment I had to my first PalmPilot, and later learning that the interface that I took so much for granted was designed in large part by Rob Haitani, who talks about his involvement in the book “Designing Interactions.”
 There were two things that I was truly impressed by: the realization that our everyday surroundings reflects the way we prioritize the important things we want to have access to, and that software should reflect that, and to remember to make the most frequently used things easily accessible.
 They are simple tenets, but so easy to forget when we have other important priorities and interests.

-Rio will be speaking at this year’s Product Management Festival on using data to inform product decisions, like for Google Maps, on a large scale.
+Rio will be speaking at this year’s Product Management Festival.
 To learn more about Rio and other speakers presenting at this year’s event, visit our PMF speakers page.